-- 500. Counseling Principles in Technological Applications (3).
-Orientation to graduate courses and the counseling program.
-Review of APA and additional information regarding writing at the graduate level.
-Current technology in relation to the field of counseling will be emphasized.
-Course includes ten hours of group counseling experience and a series of personal assessments.
-Required of all counselor education students during the first semester of classes. - 501.
-Assessment in Counseling (3).
+- 501. Assessment in Counseling (3).
 Examines the role of assessment in counseling and emphasizes basic techniques of appraisal and psychometric constructs associated with testing.
 Exposes students to a variety of educational and psychological tests.
 Emphasis is on those aspects important to the counselor as a consumer and administrator of testing information. - 506.
-Professional Orientation and Ethics (3).
-(Required first semester.)
-Basic introductory course including historical, theoretical, and practical aspects related to the counseling profession in a variety of settings.
-Selected legal and ethical issues in counseling are also included with an in-depth review of ethical standards, organizations and licensure boards. - 523.
-Multicultural Issues (3).
-Integrative study of the societal changes impacting the practice of counseling; cross-cultural counseling and pluralistic trends emphasized. - 525.
-Skills Development (3).
+Professional Counseling Orientation and Technology (3).
+(Required First semester.)
+This course presents an overview of historical and contemporary developments in the practice of professional counseling.
+Information related to: (a) professional roles and responsibilities; (b) professional organizations; (c) state and national credentialing; and (d) counselor advocacy will be addressed.
+This course will also provide instruction on technological use and applications in addition to program specific material for Clinical Mental Health Counseling and School Counseling majors.
+All students will be required to participate in a 10-hour group counseling experience. - 523.
+Social & Cultural Diversity in Counseling (3) This course is designed to assist students in understanding the impact of social/cultural forces upon identity development and formation.
+Students will explore various components of our pluralistic society and how oppressive systems can exclude and harm individuals.
+Change theory and advocacy principles will be introduced to aid students in dealing with these issues in their communities and with clients.
+After 2013, offered Spring and Summer terms. - 525.
+Pre-practicum: Skills & Techniques in Counseling (3).
 Prerequisites: ECG 506 and ECG 553.
-The practical application of selected skills and strategies with a focus on the interview process. - 527.
-Organization and Administration in Counseling Services (3).
+This course provides students an introduction to the counseling profession and helping relationships.
+The course will emphasize personal growth, self-awareness, and professional behavior.
+Students will experience the helping relationship as both client and counselor. - 526.
+Professional Ethics and Legal Issues (3).
+Focus on the skills and competencies necessary in dealing effectively with the complex ethical standards and legal guidelines corresponding to clinical mental health and school counseling settings.
+Students will gain experience in ethical decision-making and consultation with other professionals.
+Offered Fall and Summer terms. - 527.
+Organization and Administration of Counseling Services (3).
 Function, organization and evaluation of guidance services in elementary and secondary schools, colleges, and junior colleges, and community agencies with emphasis on public schools.
 Topics include: 1) basic guidance services; 2) functions of school personnel; 3) organizational patters for guidance services; 4) selection criteria training and certification of guidance personnel; 5) organization of counseling, individual analysis, information placement and follow-up services; 6) administration of guidance services; 7) consultation services. - 530.
-Introduction to Marriage and Family Counseling (3).
-An overview of the nature of family systems relationships and family development.
+Couple, Marriage & Family Counseling (3).
+This course provides an overview of the nature of family systems relationships and family development.
 Particular emphasis will be given to the theory and practice of marital and family therapy.
-Students will examine both theoretical and empirical elements of family counseling which can be applied to marriage and family systems. - 540.
-Diagnosis and Treatment of the DSM Disorders (3).
-Examination of the history, description, definition, causes, and treatment of psychological disorders; topic areas include psychological disorders throughout the life span, multiaxial assessment, DSM diagnosis, and treatment of the disorders. - Theory and Process (3).
+Students will examine both theoretical and empirical elements of family counseling which can be applied to marriage and family systems.
+After 2013, offered Fall and Spring terms.

+- 540. Psychopathology: Diagnosis & Treatment of DSM Disorders (3).
+In this course the student will examine the history, description, definition, causes, and treatment of psychological disorders.
+Course topic areas will include: psychological disorders throughout the life span, multiaxial assessment, DSM diagnosis, and treatment of the disorders.
+Offered Fall and Summer terms. - 553.
+Theory and Process (3).
 An examination of the major counseling theories and related techniques and an overview of the counseling relationship. - 556.
 Career Development (3).
 An introduction to career development theories and concepts and related resources and practices for career planning and decision-making. - 558.
 Counseling Children/Adolescents (3).
 Development of programs, practices, and techniques which address the unique needs of children and youth through college age.